 This project is hosted by New Musicals Inc. This activity is supported in part by generous grants from: the Helen and Jose Colton Foundation; the Peter Glenville Foundation; the Anonymous Fund (Marin County); and the California Arts Council, a state agency.

 To see an interview with veteran Paulo Jorge Machado Dias Gonçalves; an interview with performer Eduardo Enrikez, to learn more about the project, and to view future episodes as they are released, visit www.nmi.org/veterans New Musicals Inc. We create new musicals. http://nmi.org/

-How to Get NO Feedback from Elise: Vlog 36 -ASSIGNMENT: PRONOUNS
+How to Get NO Feedback from Elise: Vlog 46 – STATEMENT OF FACT

-The 36th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
-Part of a short series giving you an ASSIGNMENT for your current musical.
-Assignment #6: CHANGE YOUR PRONOUNS.
+The 46th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
+What is a ‘statement of fact’, and why should you NOT use it either in an outline or in dialogue?

 To see more fom this series, subscribe to the vlog at http://nmi.org/nmi-resources/elises-video-blog/

 The trajectory of my life changed paths when I embarked on my writing journey with NMI.
 It was no coincidence that I saw a show that made me want to write (better than the show I saw;) and called Patricia Zehentmayr who informed me that the new CORE session had JUST started.
 She urged me to call Elise.
 I did.
 And it happened to be kismet that a book writer had JUST dropped out and they were one short.
 And the rest is history.
 I’m thoroughly enjoying this new addition to my hyphenate.